No deal to end Russia's war in Ukraine after Trump rolls out red carpet for Putin

 Trump had offered Putin both a carrot and a stick, issuing threats of punishing economic sanctions on Russia while also extending a warm welcome at Joint Base Elmendorf-Richardson in Anchorage, but he appeared to walk away without any concrete result on ending the war in Ukraine, now in its fourth year.

+“A lot of points were negotiated," Trump said, but added, “As far as I’m concerned there’s no deal until there’s a deal.
+But we did make a lot of progress.”

+Trump also insisted that the onus going forward might be somehow on Zelenskyy “to get it done” but said there would also be some involvement from European nations.

-The U.S. president had wanted to show off his deal-making skills, while Putin had the opportunity to try to negotiate a deal that would cement Russia’s gains, block Kyiv’s bid to join the NATO military alliance and eventually pull Ukraine back into Moscow’s orbit.
+The U.S. president had wanted to show off his deal-making skills, while Putin wanted to negotiate a deal that would cement Russia’s gains, block Kyiv’s bid to join the NATO military alliance and eventually pull Ukraine back into Moscow’s orbit.

-“We had an extremely productive meeting, and many points were agreed to,” Trump said.
+“We had an extremely productive meeting, and many points were agreed to,” Trump said during their joint appearance.
 “And there are just a very few that are left.
 Some are not that significant.
 One is probably the most significant, but we have a very good chance of getting there.”

 He continued: “We didn’t get there.”

-Zelenskyy and European leaders were excluded from Trump and Putin’s discussions, and Ukraine’s president was left posting a video address before the meeting in which he expressed his hope for a “strong position from the U.S.”
+Excluded from Trump and Putin’s discussions, Zelenskyy was left posting a video address before the meeting in which he expressed his hope for a “strong position from the U.S.”

 Putin thanks Trump for his ‘friendly tone’